-He told me right away that you’ll be on watch and wait with having your blood test about every 3 months and visits with him the same.
+He told me right away that you’ll be on watch and wait, with having your blood tested about every 3 months and visits with him the same.
 I think he kind of erred on the side of caution and always has seen me more frequently even than I think some specialists see their patients.
 That was our course of action.

 I never thought I would ever say that I’ve had CLL for 14 years when I was first diagnosed.
 When I was first diagnosed, I thought I only had a few more years to live.